Phaius tankervilleae var. bernaysii: Taxonomy and naming

 The yellow swamp orchid was first formally described in 1873 by Heinrich Gustav Reichenbach and given the name Phaius bernaysii, giving credit to "Dr Rowland" for the discovery.
 The description was published in The Gardeners' Chronicle.
 Reichenbach apparently thought that the name was given by Dr Rowland to honour Lewis Adolphus Bernays.

 A later edition of The Gardeners' Chronicle included a letter from Lewis Bernays explaining that he himself had collected the specimens and sent them to Ferdinand von Mueller and to his friend "Dr Rowland of Malvern" for him to take to "the eminent firm of Messrs.
 Veitch & Son", (possibly Veitch Nurseries in London).
 "Dr Rowland of Malvern" may have been Hugh Mortimer Rowland who had been the first doctor in the village of Carcoar from 1857 to 1867 before returning to England where he died in 1882.
 The unpublished manuscript had therefore been written by von Mueller, a fact of which Reichenbach was apparently unaware.

-The World Checklist of Selected Plant Families gives the author of the manuscript as Ferdinand von Mueller, although Mueller was not mentioned in Reichenbach's article.
 In 2017, Judi Stone and Phillip James Cribb published a monograph entitled Lady Tankerville's Legacy - A Historical and Monographic Review of Phaius and Gastrorchis and reduced Phaius bernaysii to a variety of Phaius tankervilleae.